RodrigoHdRio/suicide-rate-data-analysis/README.md

 ## Overview
 This project explores global suicide rate data using Python, focusing on data cleaning, exploratory data analysis, and statistical analysis.
-The analysis examines patterns across countries, years, and demographic groups using a publicly available dataset.
+The analysis examines patterns across countries, years, and demographic groups using a public data.

 ---